Loop Quantum Vector-Tensor Gravity and Its Spherically Symmetric Model: Connection Dynamics and Loop Quantization

+where $\mathscr{L}$ denotes the Lie derivative.
 Therefore, this is a first-class constraint system with no further constraints.
 We can naturally resolve the primary constraints, leading to a phase space of geometric dynamics formed by the remaining fundamental variables and secondary constraints.